 Army checkpoints in Bangkok get flowery makeover

-BANGKOK (AP) — Military checkpoints set up in Thailand’s capital to keep security during the country’s political unrest are getting a makeover in a bid to project a kinder, gentler image, the army said Friday.
+BANGKOK (AP) — Army checkpoints set up in the Thai capital to keep security during the country’s political unrest are getting a makeover in a bid to project a kinder, gentler image.

-Maj.
-Gen. Wara Boonyasit, a division commander, said soldiers have decorated some bunkers with colorful flowers and potted plants after Prime Minister Yingluck Shinawatra suggested that the 176 checkpoints around Bangkok may be unnerving residents and scaring foreign tourists.
+A military commander, Maj.
+Gen. Wara Boonyasit, said Friday that soldiers have decorated some bunkers with colorful flowers and potted plants after Prime Minister Yingluck Shinawatra suggested that the 176 checkpoints around the city may be unnerving residents and scaring foreign tourists.

-Wara said checkpoints — some of which have been decorated with flowerpots — would also be relocated to less prominent locations to become less obtrusive.
+Wara says the checkpoints would also be relocated to less prominent locations to become less obtrusive.